 Measures the exact amount of hCG in the blood, which can help track early pregnancy progress or detect potential issues.

 Blood tests are more sensitive than urine tests and can detect pregnancy earlier, even before a missed period.
+Request an appointment with our licensed healthcare professionals for comprehensive pregnancy confirmation with precise hCG measurements and expert interpretation.

 Both urine and blood tests can confirm whether you are pregnant, but they differ in sensitivity and how results are displayed.